D1al-T0ne/The-Switchboard/README.md

 | [unfurl](https://github.com/tomnomnom/unfurl) | Pull out bits of URLs provided on stdin |

 ## Todo
- - Create an alias file
+ - Fix FFUF install
- - Add dotfiles
+ - Move GF-Patterns to .gf
- - Update tool versions in Dockerfile
+ - Add curlrc file
- - Wordlists
+ - Add README to script folder that describes each script.

 ### Feedback
 If you have any tips or improvement ideas I should be working on please let me [know.](https://github.com/D1al-T0ne/The-Switchboard/issues)